tiwarylab/amino/README.md

 The `--bins` option specifies how many bins are used when calculating the mutual information and entropy.
 Default value is 50.

 The output contains the names of the order parameters (as they were named in the COLVAR) that AMINO has selected.
 The output is printed to the command line.

-## TODO:
-Improve performance through more modern ways of parallization, like numba.